-Healthy and beyond delicious vegan oatmeal raisin cookies made with whole food ingredients but taste like decadence.
+These vegan oatmeal raisin cookies are made with whole food ingredients, are gluten-free and taste like decadence.
 They will win over any cookie lover!

 - almond flour